Read MoreNew Mexico’s Agricultural Information Station

 Providing information and tools for New Mexico Agricultural Businesses from NMSU Department of Agriculture Economics and Animal Science.

-Aaron Berger, University of Nebraska Extension
+Travis Meteer, University of Illinois Extension

 One of the most popular questions I get asked is “What is your ideal cow?”
 This question always spurs quite the debate.
 Factors like breed, cow size, milking ability, and a long list of phenotypes are discussed.
 Comments like “We don’t want to go back to that kind of cattle” typically dominate the conversation.

 How Does Cold Stress Affect the Energy Needs of Cattle?

 Most beef producers understand that when the weather gets colder their cattle need more energy for maintenance.
 The questions are when do cattle start experiencing cold stress and then how much more energy do they need?
 Both the actual temperature and the wind speed interact to determine the effective temperature.
 Table 1. shows the dramatic effect of wind speed on the effective temperature the cattle experience.
 Any kind of available protection, whether natural or man-made, can be very valuable in reducing wind chill and the negative effects of cold environments.